Vespasian: The emperor who saved Rome

 Then, in AD 43, emperor Claudius decided to launch a massive military invasion of Britain.

 The German legion, including Vespasian, was called up to participate.
-Vespasian worked under the overall commander, Aulus Plautius, and quickly earned a reputation as a reliable staff member.
+He was a legate of legate of Legio II Augusta during the invasion and worked under the overall commander, Aulus Plautius.

 As a result, he was entrusted to lead forces into the south-west of Britain.
 By the end of his time in Britain, Vespasian had participated in about thirty separate battles and captured around twenty towns.